Team Canada (TNA): World X-Cup 2008

 Due to the disbanding of Team Canada in 2006, Team Canada was not allowed to enter the 2008 World X-Cup.
 Tyson Dux who was on the X-Cup Team Canada was a part of Team International.

-Reunion
+Reunions

+2009

 Team Canada members Petey Williams and Eric Young reunited for one night only on the February 10, 2009 edition of Impact!, (aired February 19) using the Team Canada entrance music and wearing Team Canada Jackets.
 On several occasions during the match announcers Mike Tenay and Don West referred to the pair as "the reunited Team Canada."

 The newly reunited pair challenged for the TNA World Tag Team Championship in Beer Money, Inc.'s Off the Wagon Challenge, the stipulation being if the challengers lost, the man who was pinned or made to submit would leave TNA for good.
 It was this stipulation that ultimately ended the reunion as Robert Roode (former Team Canada member) pinned Petey Williams to retain the titles and forced him to leave TNA.